 The Etendard IV M was the first naval aircraft developed by Dassault.
 The Etendard IV M made its maiden flight 21st May 1958 at Melun-Villaroche (the Seine-et-Marne region of France).
 The wings of the aircraft are mid-mounted, swept-back, and tapered with blunt tips there are sawtooth in the leading edges.
 There is one turbojet engine inside the body.
 There are semicircular air intakes below the canopy and a single exhaust.
 The fuselage has a long, pointed nose.
 The body bulges at the air intakes and tapers to the rear.
 There is a bubble canopy well forward on the nose.
 The dorsal spine extends from the cockpit to midbody.
 The tail is large, swept-back, and tapered tail fin with curved tip.
 The flats are low- to mid-mounted on the tail fin, swept-back, and tapered with blunt tips.

 Between 1961 and 1965, the French Navy took delivery of 69 Etendard IV M's and 21 Etendard IV P's.
 The Etendard IV M continued in service in the French Navy until July 1991.
 These aircraft logged a total of 180,000 flying hours and made 25,300 carrier landings.
 Even today, there are still several Etendard IV P's and IV PM's in service.

-The Super-Etendard will be replaced by the naval version of the multi-role combat aircraft Rafale at the beginning of the 21st century.
+The Super-Etendard was replaced by the naval version of the multi-role combat aircraft Rafale at the beginning of the 21st century.

 |Join the GlobalSecurity.org mailing list|